mohammadzainabbas/MGMA-Lab/README.md

 __`Data drives the world.`__ Nowadays, most of the data (_structured_ or _unstructured_) can be analysed as a graph.
 Today, many practical computing problems concern large graphs.
 Standard examples include the Web graph and various social networks.
 The scale of these graphs (_in some cases billions of vertices, trillions of edges_) poses challenges to their efficient processing.

+In this lab, we will focus on some basic graph algorithms and see how we can utilise these algorithms to efficiently analyse our data.

 <a id="network-x" />

 #### 1.1.
 NetworkX